 Booking a return flight with one airline is the quickest and easiest option, but if you have the time, it pays to shop around.
 Some travellers find it’s cheaper to buy a one-way ticket to their destination, then a one-way return in local currency (but how feasible this is will depend on where you’re going).

 If you’re looking at multiple stops, then booking different legs with budget airlines can also work out cheaper, you’ll just need to factor in connection times (especially if you’re using different airlines, which may be located at opposite ends of a terminal.
-In a massive terminal like LAX, it can take you half an hour just to walk between gates!).
+In a massive terminal like LAX, it can take you half an hour just to walk between gates).

 6. Give yourself scope to splurge on what matters

-There’s no point in travelling half way round the world if you can’t afford to do anything fun once you get there!
+There’s no point in travelling halfway around the world if you can’t afford to do anything fun once you get there!
 So when you’re planning your holiday, work out what really matters to you, and allocate enough money for those things – and in turn, decide where you’re happy to make concessions.
 Maybe you can stay somewhere cheap, and eat like a king – or maybe you fly budget but treat yourself to an amazing tour.
 It’s about doing what’s right for you.

 7. Don’t go nuts buying guidebooks

 The days when you needed to pack a different guide book for each country are long gone.
 Now you can save on luggage space and cash by being more selective about the information you need.
 With Lonely Planet you can now just download the specific guidebook chapters you need, at minimal cost – so you don’t need to pay for unnecessary info that may become outdated.
+There are also some other great online resources like Rough Guides, a site that provides key tips like travel suggestions, etiquette tips, health guides and accommodation advice.

 8. Be canny about your communication